Columbia Games: Role-playing games

 In 1983, Columbia published Hârn, a low-magic fantasy role-playing game campaign setting created by Robin Crossby.
 The Hârn product line is compatible with Hârn products produced by Kelestia Productions (Crossby's own company) and is supported by additional material produced by the game's fans.

 It publishes a set of supplemental materials called HârnQuest.
 Each issue is approximately 32 pages and includes articles about Hârnic kingdoms, cities, castles, history, creatures, and other gaming topics.
 New Hârn Atlas maps are also sent under this subscription as they are released.

+Columbia also published the Lionheart supplement in 1987.

 Card games

 In the late 1990s, the company began producing collectible card games based upon military themes for the American Civil War (such as Dixie) and the Napoleonic Wars (Eagles: Waterloo).

 Slapshot is a card game that focuses on managing a hockey team.
 Players trade, take, draw new team members and attempt to challenge opponents when they feel their opponents are weak.
 It is not necessary to know much about hockey to play.